intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii V7 I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+### Conclusions

+In the first example, there are two examples of parallel perfect octaves:
+- between the soprano and tenor moving from ii<sup>6</sup> to V<sup>7</sup>
+- between the soprano and tenor moving from V<sup>7</sup> to I

+In the second example above, the CP5s occur between bass and tenor voices between:
+- the I chord and ii chord
+- the ii chord and the V<sup>7</sup> chord

-Again, remember that for this to be considered an error, the contrary perfect octaves/fifths must be in the same two voices.
-If the interval changes voices, it does not undermine the independence of the voices.
+Contrary perfect 5ths/8ves occur when two voices have consecutive perfect fifths/octaves and move in contrary motion.
+Contrary fifths and octaves occur when trying to mask parallel perfect fifths and octaves, so they will exhibit most of the traits of PP5/PP8 including the fact that the intervals must occur between the same two voices If the interval changes voices, it does not undermine the independence of the voices.

 ## Unacceptable unequal fifths (UU5)